ImperialCollegeLondon/RCDS-intro-to-containers/README.md

 `Error response from daemon: conflict: unable to remove repository reference "hello-world" (must force) - container a6d14ab49884 is using its referenced image bf756fb1ae65`

+that is because there are containers created that depend on this image.

+Then you need find what containers are depending on the image(s) to remove it from the containers list first.

+docker container lsordocker container ls --allthendocker container rm IDor docker container rm container_name
+NOTE:

+If you want to remove all exited containers at once you can use the docker containers prune command.

+Be careful with this command.
+If you have containers you may want to reconnect to, you should not use this command.
+It will ask you if to confirm you want to remove ALL stopped (exited) containers, see output below.
+If successful it will print the full CONTAINER IDs back to you.

+Finally, you are able to remove the unwanted docker image(s).

+6. Remove all images.

+`docker image rm $(docker image ls -q)`

+This command assumes you are using a bash (or compatible) shell.
+If you happen to be using another shell such as csh or tcsh, this command will fail and you should instead wrap the docker image ls -q part of the command in “backticks”, e.g. `docker image ls -q`

+### More interaction with Docker

+Often, you will need to use containers to run specific commands, analyses or tasks (as we have seen with the “hello-world” example above).
+Sometimes, however, you would prefer to have a container running and to get interactive access so you can run commands directly within the container yourself, or debug your docker image.

+To do so, you need to add flag(s) to a docker image when you run it.

+1. Run docker container in interactive mode

+`docker run -t -i ubuntu /bin/bash`

+  - `-t` flag: Allocate a psuedo-tty to allow us to access the container interactively
+  - `-i` flag: interactive mode

+2. Remove container automatically after exited

+docker run --rm -t -i ubuntu /bin/bash

+To get out of the container image, we use the exit command.

+**NOTE:**

+For the above approach to work the image has to run a shell by default (most Linux OS images do this).
+Some minimal OS images may also need you to add the `--entrypoint "/bin/bash"`  option to docker run (`docker run --rm -t -i --entrypoint "/bin/bash" ubuntu`), or to place "/bin/bash" at the end of the docker run command, depends on use of ENTRYPOINT or CMD in the Dockerfile.

+What’s the difference between the –entrypoint option and placing /bin/sh at the end of the command?
+Some images are pre-configured with an entrypoint - the command to run by default within a container started from the image.
+If the default command that runs when you start the container is not the command you want to run, you can override it using the `--entrypoint` option.
+If an image does not have an entrypoint pre-configured, you tell Docker what command to run when starting a container from the image at the end of the `docker run` command.

+3. Run docker container in background and allow to interact later

+`docker run -t -d ubuntu`

+  - `-d`  flag: Detach the container and run in the background We can get the image ID and see the image is running in the background with `docker container ls` .

+**Now we have** a running container with an open shell sitting waiting for input.
+The open shell and the fact that we assigned a pseudo-tty to connect to the shell’s input channel prevent the container from exiting straight away as it would have if we ran a command that exited immediately (for example echo Hello World!).

+Then, let’s start an interactive shell directly in the container image using the `docker exec`  command with the container image ID or container image name:

+`docker exec -i -t <container name> bash`

+To get out of the container, use exit command.

+Finally, we need to stop the container (it is still running in the background).
+We use the `docker stop`  command with the container `name`  or `ID`  to do this.

+4. Mount local directories to container

+A docker container is by default isolated from the host system.
+If you want to keep some files (e.g., data analysis results), you don't want them disappeared when the container exited.
+Therefore it is likely that you will want to mount a local directory from the host system in the container that you start in order to make files from the host system available within the running container.
+For now, as a quick example, modify the `docker run`  command above so that the container will have the current directory that you are in on the host machine mounted at `/data`  in the container:

+`docker run --rm -t -i -v ${PWD}:/data ubuntu "/bin/bash"`